joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 Feel free to browse my [GitHub page](https://github.com/joj-macho){:target='_blank'} for more comprehensive programs.

 Discover more programs that use functions in my [Python Playground](https://github.com/joj-macho/Pythological-Playground){:target='_blank'} repository.
 For a broader range of programs, you can explore my [GitHub Repositories](https://github.com/joj-macho?tab=repositories){:target='_blank'}.
+For hands-on practice and reinforcement of these concepts, check out the [Python Functions Exercises](https://github.com/joj-macho/Python-Exercise-Playground/blob/main/07_functions.ipynb){:target='_blank'}.

 ## Summary